Describe the components of emergency preparedness in the child care setting. #4443

 6. Identify the components of a lesson plan for the family child care setting

-7. Demonstrate understanding of optimal room arrangements for family child care settings and their components.
+7. Demonstrate an understanding of optimal room arrangements for family child care settings and their components.

 17. Describe the importance of monitoring the family child care environment for potential risks.

-18. Demonstrate understanding of inclusionary practices for anxiety in the child care setting.
+18. Demonstrate knowledge of exclusion criteria in a child care setting.

-19. Identify appropriate practices communicable diseases/illnesses and immunizations and their schedules in child care setting
+19. Identify appropriate practice for the identification, prevention, and treatment of communicable diseases and illnesses in child care setting

 Related Articles